The Physical Game - Timing

 What do look for in the Timing Drill.

 Let us starts with the ball placement, there are many ways the bowling ball is placed into the swing: Push away, hinged or circular motion.
 In my coaching, I worked with the bowler on the circular motion placement.
 The placement (circular motion) can assist in making adjustment to the shape and gets the ball to the correct spot (circle A) at the correct timing.
+This circle movement can generate extra momentum to the swing which greatly help in producing potential energy.
+The second position (circle B) is when the starting of sliding step is flat on the approach and the bowling arm is parallel to the ground.
+This is a good indicator whether the bowler is late or early in the delivery.
+And the final position (circle C) is considered a delay position for the bowler to have a flat spot to complete the comprehensive release or foul line correction.

 If you have any question on the timing drill, please email me at anglandseah@gmail.com